infrahq/infra/docs/secrets.md

     base64Raw: false
 ```

-which you would then use like:
+Which you would then use in the `infra.yaml` file as shown:

 ```yaml
     clientSecret: base64text:bXlTdXBFclNlY3JFdA==